 An implementation claiming conformance to Conformance Level 1 SHALL comply with all of the specifications set forth in clauses 6 (Decision Requirements), 7 (Decision Logic) and 8 (Decision Table) of this document.
 An implementation claiming conformance to Conformance Level 1 is never required to interpret expressions (modeled as an Expression elements) in decision models.
-However, to the extent that an implementation claiming conformance to Conformance Level 1 provides an interpretation to an expression, that interpretation SHALL be consistent with the semantics of expressions as specified in clause 7.
+However, to the extent that an implementation claiming conformance to Conformance to an expression, that interpretation SHALL be consistent with the semantics of expressions as specified in clause 7.